-In addition, admission requirements for the accelerated teacher education program includes the same as for traditionally scheduled teacher education programs.
-See individual program descriptions for criteria.
+Admission requirements for the accelerated teacher education program are the same as for traditionally scheduled teacher education programs.
+(See individual program descriptions for criteria.)
+Applicants who are interested in the accelerated option should apply early to allow time to complete admissions requirements.